-The coin was only released as part of the 1996 Mint Set.
-This annual uncirculated coin set was available for purchase from the United States Mint at an original cost of $8.00.
-Examples of each of the circulating coins from the Philadelphia and Denver Mints were included, along with the specially produced 1996-W dime, which came in a small individual cellophane pack.
+The coin was released as part of the 1996 Mint Set.
+Examples of each of the circulating coins from the Philadelphia and Denver Mints were included, along with the specially produced dime, which came in a small individual cellophane pack.

 Sales of the 1996 Mint Set reached 1,457,000, which was slightly higher than typical at the time.
-This figure also became the mintage of the 1996-W Roosevelt Dime, which made it the lowest mintage regular issue of the series.
-Individually, the coins sell at a premium, which also carries over to complete versions of the mint set, which contain the coin.
+This figure also became the mintage of the 1996-W Roosevelt Dime, which made it the lowest mintage circulation strike issue of the series.
+Individually, the coins sell at a premium, which also carries over to complete versions of the Mint Set, which contain the coin.

 Higher grade examples of the 1996-W Roosevelt Dime are abundant since the coins were specially handled and issued within U.S. Mint packaged Mint Sets.
 Some examples have been graded as high as MS69 by PCGS or NGC.
 The coins are also sometimes found with Proof-like qualities.